finlaypurdie2006/Writeups/HackTheBox/TwoMillion.md

-#Hack The Box "TwoMillion" Writeup
+#H1 Hack The Box "TwoMillion" Writeup
 ##Reconnaissance:
 IP address given is 10.129.229.66.
 Is up and can be pinged.
 ##Enumeration: